hraym/DataPipeline/README.md

 ## Data Visualization Capabilities

-Creates an interactive dahsboard showcasing the progress
+The pipeline creates an interactive dashboard showcasing the progress of selected World Bank indicators over time.
+The dashboard includes:

+### Time series plots for each indicator

+Comparative bar charts for the latest available year Scatter plots to visualize relationships between indicators

 ## Extensibility and Customization

 The modular design allows for easy integration of additional data sources, processing steps, or analytical models.
 Customization can be achieved by modifying the relevant modules or extending the pipeline class.
+The Airflow DAG can also be customized to adjust the update frequency or add additional tasks as needed.

 ## Performance Considerations

 The asynchronous data fetching mechanism ensures efficient retrieval of large datasets.
+MongoDB provides fast data storage and retrieval for the dashboard.
 For very large data volumes or real-time processing needs, consider implementing a distributed processing framework.

 ## Security and Compliance

-Data is processed locally, ensuring compliance with data protection regulations.
+Data is processed locally and stored in MongoDB, ensuring compliance with data protection regulations.
 Implement appropriate access controls and encryption if deploying in a multi-user or cloud environment.
+Ensure that your Airflow installation is properly secured, especially if exposed to the internet.

 ## License